alyssonamaral/QLev/README.md

 print(diff)
 ```

-To have a metric that uses levenshtein distance and the qwerty matrix, you can:
+To have a metric that uses levenshtein distance and the qwerty matrix between strings, you can:

 ```python
 from QLev import QLev